erolkuluslu/expense_tracking/README.md

 - **flutter_bloc**: For state management.
 - **equatable**: To simplify equality comparisons.
 - **intl**: For date and number formatting.
+- **shared_preferences**: For storing and retrieving user data persistently.

 A full list of dependencies can be found in the `pubspec.yaml` file.

 ## Credits

-This code was sourced from  [HeyFlutter․com YouTube channel](https://www.youtube.com/@HeyFlutter) and contributed by me with adding new functionalities.
+This code was sourced from [HeyFlutter․com YouTube channel](https://www.youtube.com/@HeyFlutter) and contributed by me with adding new functionalities, including data persistence using `SharedPreferences`.